mapbox/batfish/docs/advanced-usage.md

 `pathname`: `string`.
 Optional.
 If provided, only the `callback` for this pathname will be removed.
 Otherwise, the `callback` for all paths will be removed.

+## Analyzing bundles

+Batfish's `start` and `end` commands output [Webpack's `stats.json`](https://webpack.js.org/api/stats/) so you can use it to analyze the composition of your bundles.

+[webpack-bundle-analyzer](https://github.com/th0r/webpack-bundle-analyzer) and [webpack.github.io/analyse](https://webpack.github.io/analyse/) are two great tools that you can feed your `stats.json` to.
+There are also others out there in the Webpack ecosystem.